ResursBank/woocommerce-gateway/readme.txt

 = Compatibility and requirements =

-* WooCommerce: v3.4.0 or higher (old features are ditched) and the actual support is set much higher.
+* WooCommerce: v3.5.0 or higher!
 * WordPress: Preferably at least v5.5.
 It has supported, and probably will, older releases but it is highly recommended to go for the latest version as soon as possible if you're not already there.
 * HTTPS *must* be enabled in both directions.
 This is a callback security measure.